Large grants programme

 The application process has two stages.
 The first is a short application form, where you’ll briefly outline the work you’re asking us to fund.

 Trustees will review the first round of applications and select a number of applicants to invite to the second round.
-You will receive a decision on whether or not you have been selected to apply for the second round within six weeks of completing the first application form.
+You will receive a decision on whether or not your application has been selected for the second round within six weeks of completing the first application form.

 We try to keep our application form as concise as possible.
 You can read through the questions on the application form here.
 You need to apply online though.